pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.5.22 =

+Fixed: I forgot to save one file (package.json) with the new version number in the previous release.
+That's all.

 = 1.5.21 =